kariastnor/hacker-news/README.md

 # What is Hacker News?

 This website fetches and displays stories from Algolia's Hacker News Search API, including a title search function.
 It was created using React, and the finished website is hosted on [https://hacker-news-api-project.netlify.app](https://hacker-news-api-project.netlify.app).
+A possible future improvement might be to add sorting functionality to the search results.

 See instructions below from React for how to run the project.